timbertson/netproxrc/README.md

 In order for that variable to actually get copied into the derivation's otherwise clean environment, you need to add `NIX_GIT_SSL_CAINFO` to the list of `impureEnvVars` in the derivation.
 The fetchgit derivation does this already.

-In order to support git go modules, I ended up making [a similar modification]() to gi's module fetching code.
+In order to support git go modules, I ended up making [a similar modification](https://github.com/NixOS/nixpkgs/pull/266643) to go's module fetching code.